microsoft/dstoolkit-web/ml-ops-for-databricks.md

 <script>
-    //Variables for this specific single accelerator page, to centralize re-used variables
+    //Variables for this specific single accelerator page, to centralize re-used variables const textPageTitle = "ML Ops for Databricks";
-    //These are variables that must be declared and overridden in the specific single accelerator page

-    const textPageTitle = "ML Ops for Databricks";
     const htmlPageDescription = `ML Ops support for Databricks`;
     const srcHeaderImage = "/images/ml-ops-for-databricks/CLO20b_Aline_cafe_outside_002.jpg";